xmtp/docs-xmtp-org/docs/pages/intro/intro.md

 ## Try an app built with XMTP

-One of the best ways to understand XMTP is to try an app built with XMTP.
+One of the best ways to understand XMTP is to use an app built with XMTP.

 Try the [Converse](https://converse.xyz/) messaging app.
 Converse is open source courtesy of [Ephemera](https://ephemerahq.com/), the company stewarding the development and adoption of XMTP.